 Marie-Agnès Gillot exhibits similarly eclectic tastes in her choreography.
 In 2007, her choreography Rares Différences gained attention and was performed at the Suresnes Cités Danse festival.

 In 2009, she created ART ÈRE, to the music of Sergei Rachmaninoff’s Trio Élégiaque, for the Junior Ballet at the Paris Conservatory.
 Two of her works were exhibited at Palais de Tokyo.
-In 2011 she appeared on stage alongside Alice Renavand at the Un Violon sur le Sable festival in Royan, France, in two pieces: Blanche Marine, which she choreographed to the music of Aquarium from Camille Saint-Saëns’ The Carnival of the Animals, and Black Back, to the music of Mozart’s Clarinet Concerto.
-In October 2012 she presented Sous Apparence, her first original work for the Opera Ballet Paris.
+In 2011 she appeared on stage alongside Alice Renavand at the Un Violon sur le Sable festival in Royan, France, in two pieces: Blanche Marine, which she choreographed to Aquarium from Camille Saint-Saëns’ The Carnival of the Animals, and Black Back, to the music of Mozart’s Clarinet Concerto.
+In October 2012, she presented Sous Apparence, her first original work for the Opéra de Paris.

-In November 2009 she organised a flash mob under the Louvre pyramid in aid of children’s charity La Chaîne de l’Espoir.
+In November 2009, she organised a flash mob under the Louvre pyramid for a children’s charity La Chaîne de l’Espoir.
 She also works with an AIDS charity, ICCARRE, for which she choreographed a duet performed with Blanca Li at a fundraiser held at Maison Jean-Paul Gaultier in December 2014.

 Marie-Agnès Gillot is a Dame of the Legion of Honour, the Order of Merit, and the Order of Arts and Letter.

 Mutant Stage is a series of choreographed short films initiated by Amélie Couillard and Dimitri Chamblas, and produced by Lafayette Anticipations – Fondation d’entreprise Galeries Lafayette during the renovation of its 9 rue du Plâtre building between 2015 to 2018.

-Throughout the renovation conducted by OMA and Rem Koolhaas, and until the public opening of the Fondation in 2018, the building located 9 rue du Plâtre is the object of an investigation into its own mutation as the evolving architecture is measured over the months by in situ encounters between directors and performers.
-Initiated by the Fondation with the curators Amélie Couillaud and Dimitri Chamblas, each shoot is the opportunity for a different encounter that sets bodies and matter into motion, animating the changing building.
+Throughout the renovation conducted by OMA and Rem Koolhaas, and until the public opening of the Fondation at the beginning of 2018, the 9 rue du Plâtre building is the object of an investigation into its own mutation.
+The evolving architecture is measured over the months by in situ encounters between directors and performers.
+Each shoot serves the opportunity for a different encounter that sets bodies and matter into motion, breathing life into the changing building.